 He was assigned to SEAL Team SIX in 1985 acting as lead diver, breacher, and sniper.
 In 1993, Rick received the Silver Star for Valor during the Battle of Mogadishu (Black Hawk Down).
 He served as the training chief and lead sniper from 1993-2000.
 He then served as Deputy Operations Officer from 2001-2013, overseeing and managing numerous combat deployments post 9-11 of SEAL Team SIX personnel to Afghanistan, Iraq, Africa, and many other locations around the world

-Rick serves as the Chief Operating Officer of the Navy SEAL Museum San Diego in San Diego, California and National Navy SEAL Museum in Fort Pierce, Florida; he lives in Vero Beach, Florida with his wife Barbara.
+Rick serves as the Chief Executive Officer of the Navy SEAL Museum San Diego in San Diego, California and National Navy SEAL Museum in Fort Pierce, Florida; he lives in Vero Beach, Florida with his wife Barbara.

 His sea tours have been at SEAL Team ONE, THREE and EIGHT, Naval Special Warfare Unit TWO in Germany, and 18 years at SEAL Team SIX.
 He has conducted over 20 operational deployments to Asia, Europe, Africa, and Central America, with the majority in support of Afghanistan or Iraq combat operations.